 Submitted: 07-27-2010 by jstlawrence

-I actually purchased the green and white Two Lites featured in the No. 1 review (2004-08-26) below -- it even has the small scratches from his tacklebox adventure on the deck.
+I actually purchased the green and white Two Lites featured in the review below (2004-08-26) -- it even has the small scratches from his tacklebox adventure on the deck.
 I paddle with my fiancee, and our prior experience was with canoes (me) and whitewater rafting (she).
 Prior to this boat we paddled an Old Town 160 together, and we have since paddled a few sit-on-tops.
 We paddle primarily spring-fed rivers and coastal estuaries in Florida.

 This boat has done everything we have asked of her and more.
 At 16'7" and a feather-light 40-some-odd pounds rigged, she is compact and exceptionally easy to carry.
 As Lincoln notes, the Two Lites is a "fast tracker."
 Acceleration is tremendous, and we have to go very easy paddling with our fellow Floridians, who are usually in heavier, fishing-oriented plastic SOTs.
 We are no athletes, but paddle easily at 4+ mph per GPS, and can hit 6 mph in a sprint.
 This means that turning around and paddling back upriver is barely a consideration.